CecchiLinux/wikipedia-geoEdits/README.md

 As I expected in the phase it's easy to appreciate the performance improvement.
 Including the transfer time of broadcast variables, the run of the IPs resolution using 5 slaves took 20min with respect to 5h of master-only use.

 To effectively appreciate the performance improvement on the KMeans execution it is necessary to select categories with a particularly high edit number (films, war, ...), or do not select categories at all otherwise each iteration takes about 10s to run and, thanks to the memorized points on nodes, only the new centroids needs to be propagated.

+By selecting no categories we get ~33.000.000 points, the execution goes from ~3min per iteration to 50sec.

 ![KMeans iterations](./imgs/executionP2.png)